ucb-bar/hammer/doc/Hammer-Basics/Hammer-Overview.rst

 Hammer provides the Python backend for a Hammer project and exposes a set of APIs that are typical of modern VLSI flows.
 These APIs are then implemented by a tool plugin and a technology plugin of the designer's choice.
 The structure of Hammer is meant to enable re-use and portability between technologies.

-Hammer takes its inputs and serializes its state in form of YML and JSON files.
+Hammer takes its inputs and serializes its state in the form of YAML and JSON files.
 The designer sets a variety of settings in the form of keys in different namespaces that are designated in Hammer to control its functionality.
 These keys are contained in ``hammer/hammer/config/defaults.yml``.
 This file shows all of the keys that are a part of main Hammer and provides sensible defaults that may be overridden or are set to null if they must be provided by the designer.

 Here is an example of a snippet that would be included in the user's input configuration.